 Among the top five, Canada retained its third largest producer spot, Angola rose from fifth largest in 2013 to fourth in 2014, and Namibia is no longer a top five producer after its production slipped 15%.

 Not surprising, the top rough diamond importer was India, the leading manufacturing center.
 The European Union is second because of Belgium, a leading rough diamond-trading center, followed by the United Arab Emirates.
 However, these latter two may switch positions in the not far off future.

 The UAE is increasing in importance as a trading center, as the value of rough imports has increased 17.6% year-over-year.
 Conversely, EU imports declined 9.6% in 2014.

-Israel was able to maintain the value of rough diamond imports in 2014 according to the KP; however, the volume of imports declined more than 16%.
+Israel was able to maintain the value of rough diamond imports in 2014 according to the Kimberley Process; however, the volume of imports declined more than 16%.
 This may be a reflection of the center’s growing focus on higher value goods.
 Botswana, which hosts De Beers’ sorting facility, completes the list of top five importers.

 No surprises exist among the top exporters.
 The top rough diamond exporters are the leading trading centers.
 The same trends seen among the leading importers are again reflected, most notably, the declining level of trade through the EU (Belgium, really) and the rising trade through the UAE, where Dubai is located.

 Dubai is an attractive center for diamond companies, mostly because of the 50-year tax amnesty provided to companies in the Dubai Multi Commodities Centre (DMCC).
 With very thin margins of just a few percent, the ability to do business in a no-tax environment – and transfer profits from a high taxation country – has given rise to Dubai as a trading center.